Battle of Saint-Malo: Aftermath

 The Battle of Saint-Malo had mixed results.
 While the 83rd Infantry Division performed well, the German garrison also achieved its goals.
 Historian Russell F. Weigley judged that the battle was "tenaciously and well conducted on both sides".
 Aulock denied Saint-Malo's port to the Allies and, by detaining the 83rd Division and other VIII Corps units for two weeks, prevented the Americans from being able to take rapid and decisive action against the German positions at Brest and Lorient.
 The battle also occupied Allied aircraft that were needed to support the advance into northern France.

 The VIII Corps assaulted and captured Brest in a battle which lasted from 7 August to 19 September.
-The Germans also demolished the city's port, and it proved impractical to restore it to service.
+The Germans also demolished that city's port, and restoring it to service proved impractical.
 The rapid liberation of France and the capture of ports on the English Channel reduced the potential value of the remaining German-held cities in Brittany and the French Atlantic coast to the Allies.
 On 7 September, Eisenhower approved a proposal that these positions be contained rather than attacked.
 French units and a US Army division besieged them for the remainder of the war.
 As result, Cherbourg in Normandy and Brest and Saint-Malo in Brittany were the only fortified German-held ports in France to be taken by the US Army.
 British and Canadian forces also captured Antwerp, Dieppe, Le Havre and Rouen during 1944, and besieged several other fortified ports in northern France until the end of the war.

 The US Army's Communications Zone began work on reopening the ports in the Saint-Malo area on 25 August 1944.
 Cancale was soon judged unsuitable due to unfavorable tidal conditions, and was dropped from the plans.
 While the logisticians initially believed that there were good prospects for bringing Saint-Malo's port facilities back into service, the extent of the damage frustrated their efforts.
 After a report that was completed in September revealed that the Canal d'Ille-et-Rance, which links the Rance and Rennes, was in a poor condition it was decided that re-opening Saint-Malo was not worth the effort.
 On 21 November the town was handed over to French authorities.
 Neither Saint-Malo or Cancale were ever used to land supplies for the US military.
 As a result, historian David T. Zabecki has written that while the capture of Saint-Malo was a tactical success for the Americans, "on the operational level ... it contributed very little" to the Allied war effort.